Map Explorer

 None

-Shape of maps points and species status
+Shape of map points and species status

 The shape of a map point for a particular species represents its status for that location.
 Square (□) shapes indicate the species is established at that location, while circles (○) indicate the species was stocked, cultivated, collected, or of unknown status.